 Elective Arts serves a varied constituency; the basic objective is to provide a studio experience to students who do not wish to pursue a degree in visual arts.
 These courses also provide a setting for students to be introduced to the visual arts before beginning their study at Herron or to fulfill requirements for other degree programs.
-Beginning level classes in two-dimensional and threedimensional media are offered each semester to fulfill this mission.
+Beginning level classes in two-dimensional and three-dimensional media are offered each semester to fulfill this mission.

 Generally, the courses have either no prerequisites or modest prerequisite requirements.
-Students can develop an appreciation for the visual arts through drawing, painting, photography, or ceramics.
+Students can develop an appreciation for the visual arts through drawing, painting, photography, or other media including design and new processes in fabrication and technology for art.
 Enrollment in any of these elective courses does not in itself constitute admission to any of the Herron School of Art degree programs.